-The CardioStrong BC50 is one of our favourite mid-range recumbent bikes and a big step up from budget models.
+The NordicTrack VR21 is one of our favourite mid-range recumbent bikes and a big step up from budget models.
 It has a heavier flywheel, allowing for more intense workouts, and a console with a variety of options and settings.

-Like most recumbent bikes, the BC50 uses magnetic resistance.
-There are 32 levels of resistance available, which provides plenty of room for improvement without finding workouts too easy.
-The console also has 19 pre-set programmes, including the option for a heart-rate controlled workout.
-You can either use the hand grip sensors or an included receiver for a chest strap, but the monitor must be bought separately.
+Like most recumbent bikes, the VR21 uses magnetic resistance for quiet operation.
+There are 25 levels of resistance, which provides plenty of room for improvement without finding workouts too easy.
+The console also has 32 pre-set programmes, plus the option of connecting to iFit (although you'll need a separate subscription for this).

 One of the biggest differences between this model and budget recumbents is the flywheel.
-With a 7kg flywheel, the BC50 is able to provide a much more intense workout.
-The combination of magnetic resistance, 7kg flywheel and belt-drive system also mean it's a smooth and quiet machine.
+With a 9kg flywheel, the Nordictrack Commercial VR21 is able to provide a much more intense workout.
+The combination of magnetic resistance, 9kg flywheel and lumbar support also means it's both smooth and quiet.

-If you want a home recumbent exercise bike that can provide an intense workout and comes with a variety of programmes, the BC50 is a great choice.
+If you want a home recumbent exercise bike that can provide an intense workout and comes with a variety of programmes, the NordicTrack VR21 is a great choice.
 It's smooth, quiet and provides great exercise for beginners and intermediates alike.